Storidge/cio-user-docs/docker_volumes/volumes_for_containers.md

 To start a container you use the `docker run` command.
 You can specify a volume in a `docker run` command by using the `-v` or `--volume` flag.
 If the volume does not yet exist, Docker creates the volume.

-You can specify a CIO volume in a `docker run` command by using the `--volume-driver` flag to call the cio driver.
+You can specify a Storidge volume in a `docker run` command by using the `--volume-driver` flag to call the cio driver.
 The example below calls the cio volume plugin to create a volume named foo, for the alpine container.

 ```
 docker run -it --volume-driver cio -v foo:/tmp --name foo alpine sh